95anantsingh/search-app/pages/report.md

 Text preprocessing was applied to the target variable based on the specific search algorithm or model employed.
 Two primary approaches were considered:

-##### 3.6.2.1 Keyword-Based Search:
+##### 3.6.2.1 Keyword-Based Search

 - **Tokenization**: For keyword-based search, the text underwent tokenization to convert it into individual words and phrases.
 The following steps were followed for tokenization:

   - Special Character Removal: The input text is processed using a regular expression (re.sub) to substitute any characters that are not alphabets (a-z, A-Z) or digits (0-9) with a space.
 This step effectively removes special characters, punctuation, and symbols, leaving only letters and numbers.

   - Tokenization: The cleaned text is tokenized into individual words and phrases using the word_tokenize function.
 This step splits the text into a list of tokens, where each token represents a word or phrase.

   - Stemming: Stemming is applied to each token to reduce words to their root or base form.
 The PorterStemmer is used for this purpose.
 For example, words like "running" and "ran" might both be stemmed to "run."

   - Stop Word Removal: Common English stop words, such as "the," "and," "is," etc., are removed from the list of tokens.
 This step helps eliminate words that typically do not carry significant meaning in text analysis.

   - Code:

     ```python
     def tokenize(self, text: str):
         text = re.sub(r"[^a-zA-Z0-9\s]", " ", text)